JohnJoseph2019/BuzzRecipe/README.md

 ## Project Description

-This project is going to a website/application where you can search you favorite drinks and leanr how to make it.
-Also if you are in the mood for a randome drink to make the website can generate the cocktail of the day so that you can make something new.
+This project is going to be a website/application where you can search your favorite drinks and learn how to make it.
+Also if you are in the mood for a random drink the website can generate the cocktail of the day so that you can make something new.

 ## API and Data Sample